wisnuuakbr/wisnuaero/README.md

 ###

-<p align="center">🤖I Love Learning About Code.<br>💻I Like Learning About New Technologies.<br>🤝I Am Open To Work With All Especially Web Apps Projects Or Things I Have Yet To Learn.</p>
+<p align="center">💻I Like Learning About New Technologies.<br>🤝I Am Open To Work With All Especially Web Apps Projects Or Things I Have Yet To Learn.</p>

 ###